General

 To find out how much each of our actions emits, we rely as soon as we can on the various databases relevant to Switzerland and Geneva in particular.
 These databases contain hundreds of 'emission factors' derived from life-cycle analyses that enable us to estimate the quantity of greenhouse gases emitted per kilometer driven, per kilogram of meat consumed, per kWh consumed by a TV, etc. In this way, the climate impact of each of our actions can be 'translated' into greenhouse gas emissions.
 The aim of this calculator is to highlight and understand these figures to simply evaluate our lifestyle in order to identify what contributes more or less to our carbon footprint.

-Is the calculator just for the people of Geneva?
+Is the calculator just for the residents of the canton of Geneva?

 You are currently using the Geneva version of the calculator developed by ADEME.
 It is based on the French version for the calculation methodology, with an adaptation to the Geneva context.
 The emissions factors, as well as the content and references, have been adjusted to ensure that the calculation is as close as possible to Geneva's reality.
 This version, specially configured for Geneva, is the result of a collaboration between the State of Geneva, the City of Geneva and 2050Today.